Skip to main content

 Forms and dosages of Zoloft and Prozac

 Although Zoloft and Prozac can be used to treat several of the same conditions, the dosage forms and dosage prescribed can vary.
-The dosage forms of a medication are an important aspect of treatment, as some people may have certain preferences.
-For example, a person with trouble swallowing capsules may prefer a liquid or oral solution.
+Medication dosage forms are an important aspect of treatment, as some people may have certain preferences.
+For example, someone with trouble swallowing capsules may prefer a liquid or oral solution.

-Dosages vary depending on the condition being treated, the age of the person, and other factors.
+Dosages vary depending on the condition being treated, the person’s age, and other factors.
 Always consult a healthcare provider for the most appropriate dosage plan.

 Indication Zoloft dosage Prozac dosage